Optum/runiac/README.md

 }
 ```

-If a pre-track exists, you can also access the regional output variables from the pre-track steps by declaring a variable as `pretrack-resource_groups-regional-resource_group_name`.
+If a pre-track exists, you can also access the regional output variables from the pre-track steps by declaring a variable as `pretrack-{pretrack_step_name}-regional-{output_variable_name}`.
 For example:

 ```hcl-terraform
 variable pretrack-resource_groups-regional-resource_group_name {